S2000Erwin/chess_ai/README.md

 # chess_ai
 Teach Grade 7~9 students how to write a Chess game in Python from scratch and then tinker with different types of bots and AI.

+## Features

+* this is primarily used for STEM education purpose
+* it takes a step-by-step approach
+* no tricky syntax is used

 ## Descriptions

 * Each main?.py is a stand-alone Python source code that can run.